 We do Google Ads reviews of existing accounts on a regular basis - always free of charge!

-Some of the Google Ads accounts we work on have been managed by several online agencies, freelancers and internal specialists previously.
+Some of the Google Ads accounts we work on have been managed by several online agencies, experts, freelancers and internal specialists previously.

 It is shocking to see that the campaign setups are very basic and, most of the time, they aren’t even close to getting maximum results out of the tool.
-Even after so many Google Ads specialists have worked on the account!
+Even after so many Google Ads experts and specialists have worked on the account!

 In the past, none of these Google Ads specialists has taken the time to restructure and improve the account based on all the data.

 We often help out businesses by doing a free audit of their current Google Ads account.
 There’s a clear pattern visible to pick out the underperforming Google Ads “specialists”.
 Either they’re lazy, or they just don’t have the knowledge and skills in-house to provide you with the service needed to manage your Google Ads account.

 And when a new Google Ads expert or specialist takes over, it’s a red flag if you don’t see any noticeable changes in the campaign setup.